Meningoencephalitis

+Meningoencephalitis is a medical condition involving simultaneous inflammation of the brain (encephalitis) and of the meninges, the protective membranes of the brain and spinal cord (meningitis).
+The symptoms resemble those of both conditions, including fever, intense headache, neck stiffness, nausea, and vomiting.
+Meningoencephalitis is often fatal when untreated, and survivors can be left with long-term neurological conditions.

+Meningoencephalitis may begin as inflammation of either the brain or meninges that then progresses to involve both regions.
+Infectious causes include viruses, bacteria, fungi, or protozoan parasites.
+The inflammation can also be non-infectious in origin, such as autoimmune diseases.

 Signs and symptoms

 Signs of meningoencephalitis include unusual behavior, personality changes, nausea, and thinking problems.

 Symptoms may include headache, fever, pain in neck movement, light sensitivity, and seizure.

 Causes

 The organisms which cause meningoencephalitis include bacterial pathogens, protozoans, and viruses.

 Bacterial

 Veterinarians have observed meningoencephalitis in animals infected with listeriosis, caused by the pathogenic bacteria L. monocytogenes.
 Meningitis and encephalitis already present in the brain or spinal cord of an animal may simultaneously form into meningeoencephalitis.
 The bacteria commonly targets the sensitive structures of the brain stem.
 L. monocytogenes meningoencephalitis has been documented to significantly increase the number of cytokines, such as interleukin-1beta (IL-1β), IL-12, and IL-15, leading to toxic effects on the brain.

 Meningoencephalitis may be one of the severe complications of diseases originating from several Rickettsia species, such as Rickettsia rickettsii (causes Rocky Mountain spotted fever [RMSF]), Rickettsia conorii, Rickettsia prowazekii (causes epidemic louse-borne typhus), and Rickettsia africae.
 It can impair the cranial nerves, cause paralysis to the eyes, and sudden hearing loss.
 Meningoencephalitis is a rare, late-stage manifestation of tick-borne ricksettial diseases, such as RMSF and human monocytotropic ehrlichiosis (HME), caused by Ehrlichia chaffeensis (a species of rickettsiales bacteria).

 Other bacteria that can cause meningoencephalitis are Mycoplasma pneumoniae, Tuberculosis, Borrelia (Lyme disease), and Leptospirosis.